code-423n4/2023-03-wenwin-findings/data/Aymen0909-Q.md

 #### Risk : Low

-In the RNSourceController contract a logic is implemented to re-request randomness from the Chainlink VRF in case the first calls failed but this is warned againest in the Chainlink [documentation](https://docs.chain.link/vrf/v2/security#do-not-re-request-randomness) and can potentially introduce an attack surfaces that can impact the protocol working.
+In the RNSourceController contract a logic is implemented to re-request randomness from the Chainlink VRF in case the first calls failed but this is warned against in the Chainlink [documentation](https://docs.chain.link/vrf/v2/security#do-not-re-request-randomness) and can potentially introduce an attack surfaces that can impact the protocol working.

-This issue should be reviewed by the protocol devs to make sure that their concepts work perfectely and does not have weaknesses or attacking areas.
+This issue should be reviewed by the protocol devs to make sure that their concepts work perfectly and does not have weaknesses or attacking areas.

+### 3- `getMinimumEligibleReferralsFactorCalculation` should use `<=` instead of `<`:

+#### Risk : Low

+In the RNSourceController contract the function `getMinimumEligibleReferralsFactorCalculation` should use the operator `<=` in the if-statements comparison instead of the operator `<` as it is highlighted in the referrals [documentation](https://docs.wenwin.com/wenwin-lottery/protocol-architecture/token/rewards/referrals), even though the difference between the two operators is very small in this case this can still cause some referrer to get the wrong factor calculation and will create some confusion.

-### 3- Immutable state variables lack zero address checks  :
+### 4- Immutable state variables lack zero address checks  :

 Constructors should check the values written in an immutable state variables(address) is not the zero address (address(0))